abbiewade/abbiewade.github.io/smartalarmclock.md

 This tutorial aims to answer all your questions about how a smart alarm clock works and what you can do to maximise your sleeping time.
 To accomplish this, in this tutorial we are going to build a smart alarm clock from the ground up!
 We are going to start with simple electronic components and first build a _dumb_ alarm clock.
 Once we complete this challenge, we are then going to take what we originally built and connect it to the internet to make it _smart_.

 Smart Alarm clocks have a lot more functionality that a normal alarm clock would never be able to match.
 For example, what if you never had to set an alarm again?
 Instead, your clock automatically looked at your calendar and chose the best possible time to wake you up!
 What if your clock could account for road closures and traffic and still get you up in time for work?
-All these are possible as you will see in the tutorial to come. ___ARE YOU COVERING ROAD CLOSURES AND TRAFFIC?!___
+While only some of these solutions will be introduced in this tutorial, you will come to see that all are possible with a bit of programming.

 This tutorial does assume some things:

 - You have some basic knowledge with the Arduino framework
 - You have spent some time familiarising yourself with an Arduino board and building circuits
 - You have a basic knowledge of programming in C++, understand the basic Arduino program structure, and can comfortably program both LEDs and buttons.

 With these assumptions in place, the tutorial will walk you through an introduction of each new component as it's added to the circuit, basic examples of how to use it and exercises to complete yourself using your new sensor.